hanami/view/README.md

 ### Conventions

-  * Templates are searched under `Lotus::View.root`, set this value according to your app structure (eg. `"app/templates"`).
+  * Templates are searched under `Lotus::View.configuration.root`, set this value according to your app structure (eg. `"app/templates"`).
   * A view will look for a template with a file name that is composed by its full class name (eg. `"articles/index"`).
   * A template must have two concatenated extensions: one for the format one for the engine (eg. `".html.erb"`).
   * The framework must be loaded before rendering the first time: `Lotus::View.load!`.